mgbukov/dynamicQL/README.md

 # dynamic_QL
-This repository contains a WIS-TO-TD(lambda) Q-learning algorithm for time-dependent states
+This branch the code for performing simulated annealing